lentinj/tp-compact-keyboard/README.md

 If you don't want to install the kernel module, you can use the tp-compact-keyboard script to at least enable fn-lock.

+This script only works with the Bluetooth version of the keyboard.
+The USB version switches Fn-Lock in a slightly different way, which isn't quite as easy to script.
+However, since Fn-Lock is already enabled, you probably don't care so much.

 ### Requirements